alttch/busrt/docs/index.rst

 * **std-alloc** - forcibly use the standard memory allocator for server/cli (enable in case of problems with jemalloc)

+QoS
+---

+All elbus frames have 4 types of QoS:

+* No (0) - does not need confirmation, not real-time
+* Processed (1) - needs confirmation from the broker, not real-time
+* Realtime (2) - does not need confirmation, real-time
+* RealtimeProcessed (3) - needs confirmation from the broker, real-time

+When real-time frames are send to a socket, its write buffer is flushed immediately.
+Otherwise, a "buf_ttl" delay may occur (>1ms), unless any data is sent after and the buffer is flushed automatically.

 .. include:: readme.rst

 .. toctree::